Bride burning: In other nations

-In the United States

 Aleyamma Mathew was a registered nurse at a hospital in Carrollton, Texas, who died of burn wounds on 5 April 1992.
 She and her husband, Mathew Varughese, had immigrated from India two decades before and had three daughters in the United States.
 The couple had been having marital problems since the late 1980s, which culminated in a fight that led to Aleyamma's death.
 She was found by her children, doused in gasoline and covered in flames, dying soon after.

 Brief articles were run in The Dallas Morning News and The Atlanta Journal-Constitution after the incident, while the Dallas Observer ran a detailed, nine-page article covering Aleyamma's death.
 The article faced some criticism for its portrayal of non-Western countries as backward or inappropriate: "Battered by her husband, Aleyamma Mathew remained true to her culture.
 In the end she became its victim."

 Controlling bride burning

 There are current governmental initiatives to criminalize bride burning and grassroots organizations working to combat the practice, as well as international laws working against human rights violations.
 Finally, there are many proposed initiatives in place to end bride burning globally.